Combat, Takedowns, and Advanced Techniques

 First, we learned how to do a walk cycle.
 For reference we used rhinohouse.com.
 There is a wide variety of footage, with multiple angles and good tools to help refine our animations.
-In Maya, we learned how to set up scripts to select controls more efficiently and how to transfer animation from one side of the body to the other, example animation from the left leg to right leg.
+In Maya, we learned how to set up scripts to select controls more efficiently and how to transfer animation from one side of the body to the other.
+For example animation from the left leg to the right leg.

 After the walk cycle, we moved on to the run cycle.
 This assignment was similar to the walk cycle.
-We used rhinohouse.com as reference video.
+We used rhinohouse.com as a reference to collect video.
 The similarities in assignments gave us a new opportunity to master the skills and tools that we learned from the walk cycle.

 Finally, we moved onto the death animation.
 Things were different this time, rhinohouse.com wasn’t used for reference and the animation wouldn’t loop.
-For my reference, I borrowed my friend’s camera’s and film myself.
+For my reference, I borrowed my friend’s camera and filmed myself.
 Getting the footage to match up took some planning.
 The cameras were propped up on chairs equal distance from the stage area.
-Once they were ready I shot a few different ideas of death animation.
+Once they were ready I shot a few different ideas of the death animation.
 I imported the two different angles into Maya to help me rotoscope the blocking.

 Animation and Game Principles

-This is the first iAnimat class I took.
+This is the first iAnimate class I took.
 It was instructed by Brent George in the fall of 2017.
 In this workshop, we learned about Unreal Engine 4.
 The main thing I learned how to do was import our animations and set up animation states to make sure they work in the game.
 Our class was split up into two sections during the twelve weeks.
 The first half was focused on the principles of animation and general Maya use, while the second half was focused on character animation and the Unreal Engine.